District Leaders

 District Leader 67th Assembly District, Part A

-Mr. Gottheim has been a member of West Side Democrats and its predecessor CFD since 1998.
+Mr. Gottheim has been a member of West Side Democrats and its predecessor, CFD, since 1998.
 In addition to serving as District Leader, he also serves as Treasurer of West Side Democrats.
-He received a BA from Binghamton University and JD from Brooklyn Law School.
+He received his B.A. from Binghamton University, and his J.D. from Brooklyn Law School.
 He lives on the Upper West Side with his wife.
-They have one son who also lives on the Upper West Side.
+They have one son, who also lives on the Upper West Side.

 Patricia Still